sohum-25/Intraday-pair-trading-with-dynamic-pair-selection/README.md

 Fyers API Integration: Utilized for fetching real-time tick-by-tick data for the selected assets, opening and closing positions

 SQLite Database: Used to store both the raw tick-by-tick data, the two-minute interval data and the Trade log for the day for further analysis.

+**Due to some wrong assumptions in transaction charges this bot is currently shelved and is not active**